MohamedAhmedIbrahem/Mini-OS/README.md

 A simulation for a mini kernel

 Done By :
-Ayat Mostafa
+Ayat Mostafa,
-Aly Ramzy
+Aly Ramzy,
-Ali Khaled
+Ali Khaled,
 Mohamed Ahmed